BMW 7 Series (E38)

-The BMW Generation E38 is the third generation of the BMW 7 Series luxury cars and was produced from 1994 until 2001.
+The BMW E38 is the third generation of the BMW 7 Series luxury cars and was produced from 1994 until 2001.
 The E38 replaced the E32 7 Series and was produced with petrol and turbo-diesel straight-six and V8 engines, along with a petrol V12 flagship model.
 Three wheelbase lengths were available — short (i), long (iL) and Limousine (L7).

 The E38 was the first car available with curtain airbags.
 It was also the first European car to offer satellite navigation and the first BMW to offer an in-built television.
 The E38 was the first 7 Series to be available with a diesel engine and the last to be available with a manual transmission.

-In 2001, the E38 was replaced by the E65 7 Series.
+In 2001, the E38 was succeeded by the E65 7 Series.

 Development

 In early 1988, development began on the third generation of the 7 Series.
 From 1988 to 1990 styling work was done initially under design director Claus Luthe (through April 1990, taken over by Dr. Wolfgang Reitzle), when Boyke Boyer's concept design was chosen and further refined into production form.

-In February 1991, the final production design for the new 7 Series was approved by the board 36 months ahead of scheduled start of production for 17 February 1994.
+In February 1991, the final production design for the new 7 Series was approved by the board 36 months ahead of the scheduled start of production for 17 February 1994.
 On 27 April 1993, German design patents were filed featuring a pre-production prototype as a design representation.
 Patents were later filed on 27 October 1993 in the United States.

 Production

-Production started on 23 July 1993 on pilot production models and US specification variants on 13 January 1994, with series production commencing in April 1994 for June 1994 domestic German launch with the 730i and 740i.
-US-specification cars entered production in September 1994, for November 1994 launch.
+Production started on 23 July 1993 for pilot production models; US specification variants entered pre-series production on 13 January 1994.
+Series production of the 730i and 740i commenced in April 1994 for the June 1994 domestic German launch.
+US-specification cars entered production in September 1994, for their November 1994 launch.
 On 18 February 1994, the E38 BMW 7 Series was unveiled for the 1995 model year via a BMW press release.
-The 750i production began in November 1994, in advance of its January 1995 launch.
+750i production began in November 1994, in advance of its January 1995 launch.